Eric Wolford

 Eric Wolford is an American football coach and former player.
-He is currently the offensive line coach at the University of Alabama.
-Wolford previously served as the offensive line coach at the University of Kentucky in 2021.
+He is the offensive line coach for the University of Kentucky, a position he has held since 2024.
+He had also served in that role in the 2021 season.
+Wolford previously served as the offensive line coach at the University of Alabama from 2022-2023.
 He was the head football coach at Youngstown State University from 2010 to 2014.
 After a 3–8 mark in his first season, the Penguins compiled a 28–18 mark over his final four campaigns, were ranked in the top-10 three times, and broke 32 school records during his tenure.
 Highlights included a 2012 win over 2012 Pittsburgh Panthers football team—the first win over a BCS team in school history, and a 2011 win over top-ranked North Dakota State.

 Alabama

 On February 1, 2022, It was reported that Eric Wolford has accepted the position of Offensive Line Coach at Alabama.